 or ipconfig

-By default, the IPv6 address of an instance can be used only for communications between private networks.
-To connect to the Internet by using the IPv6 address, enable IPv6 Internet bandwidth.
+By default, an ECS instance's IPv6 address can only communicate within private networks.
+To enable access to and from the Internet via the IPv6 address, you must activate IPv6 Internet bandwidth by following these steps.

 Log on to the VPC console.